 The purchaser’s practitioner failed to appreciate the GST consequences where a change of creditable use occurred so soon after the sale.

 Margin scheme not available

 A practitioner acting for a developer client selling an expensive parcel of land prepared a contract on a GST-exclusive basis with an ‘option’ for the purchaser to request the application of the margin scheme up to one month before settlement.
 The contract was entered into before the amendments to section 75 of A New Tax System (Goods and Services Tax) Act 1999 (Cwlth) which requires the vendor and the purchaser to agree in writing that the margin scheme is to apply.

 The day before settlement the purchaser asked for the margin scheme to be applied and provided a valuation equalling the purchase price resulting in no margin, so no GST payable.
-The transaction settled on
+The transaction settled on that basis.

 After settlement, the vendor’s accountant advised that the margin scheme was not available because full GST had been paid and claimed on the acquisition.
 The vendor then looked to the purchaser to recover the GST.
 The purchaser refused and had to be persuaded by expensive litigation to change its position.
 The vendor’s practitioner was exposed for not having checked the availability of the margin scheme with the client or the accountant when preparing the contract or considering the out of time request for application of the margin scheme by the purchaser.

 No pre-contract advice on GST-exclusive clause